UOA-Heart-Mechanics-Research/biv-me/README.md

   -s, --save_segmentation
                         Boolean value indicating if we want the 3D masks to be saved

 ```

 Results and segmentation masks will be saved in {OUTPUT_PATH}/wall_thickness.
-Wall thickness is saved at each vertex in the mesh
+Wall thickness is saved at each vertex in the mesh and can be visualised in paraview as vertex color.

-**Step 4**

-After changing the script perform_fit.py according to your needs, there are two options to perform the model fitting.
-The first option is to fit the list of inout patients sequentially, by running perform_fit.py.

-To speed up the fitting, you may want to process different cases in parallel CPUs.
-To perform the fitting in parallel, you can use run_parallel.py.
-The relative paths at the bottom of this script need to be changed first, then the script can be lauched to generate the fitted models.

 Credits
 ------------------------------------